dr1408/nethunter_ap/README.md

 also thanks for @ikteach for editing the script

-and thanks @Justxd22 for handshakr verification methods and portals you can check his repo here
+and thanks @Justxd22 for handshake verification methods and portals you can check his repo here

 https://github.com/Justxd22/Eviltwin-Huawei_XD